Analysis | Democrats’ non-persecution of Amy Coney Barrett

 “I just assumed that my colleagues were going to come out with guns blazing.
 I also assumed that their base would demand it,” Sen. John Neely Kennedy (R-La.) said, according to Politico.
 “My guess is that some of my Democratic colleagues are getting pretty serious pushback from members of their crank wing.
 [And] they’re ignoring it.”

-That’s a more accurate summation of what we actually saw.
+That is a more accurate summation of what we actually saw.
 In many ways, the fight hasn’t been nearly what the left flank of the Democratic Party might have wanted — or what Kennedy’s GOP colleagues pretended it was.
 They seemed to be preparing to prop up Barrett as the victim of a kind of persecution that never really arrived.